zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/26-save-auth-token.png " ")

   Go to shell and run `./dockerlogin.sh` with USERNAME and copied token value.
+Enclose the auth token value argument in quotes.
   `USERNAME` - is the username used to log in.
 If your username is federated from Oracle Identity Cloud Service, you need to add the `oracleidentitycloudservice/` prefix to your username, for example `oracleidentitycloudservice/firstname.lastname@something`

-  For example `./dockerLogin.sh foo@bar.com 8nO[BKNU5iwasdf2xeefU;yl`
+  For example `./dockerLogin.sh foo@bar.com "8nO[BKNU5iwasdf2xeefU;yl"`

   ![](images/1bcf17e7001e44e1e7e583e61618acbf.png " ")